MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

 ## Prerequisites

 - To set up record routing for Customer Service, unified routing must be enabled in your environment.
 More information: [Provision unified routing](#provision-unified-routing).
-- To route records for an entity, you must enable the entity for routing using entity records channel configuration.
-More information: [Entity records routing](entity-channel.md#enable-entities).
+- To route records, you must enable the record for routing using records channel configuration.
+More information: [Records routing](entity-channel.md#enable-entities).
 - You must have the CSR Manager role to configure record routing.

 ## Configure unified routing for records

-You can configure record routing for entities through Customer Service Hub or Omnichannel admin center.
+You can configure unified routing for records through Customer Service Hub or Omnichannel admin center.

 Perform the following steps to configure record routing: